kaizhu256/node-aa-bb/README.md

             ? msg
             : new Error(
                 typeof msg === "string"
-                // if msg is string, then leave as is ? msg
+                // if msg is a string, then leave as is ? msg
-                // else JSON.stringify(msg)
+                // else JSON.stringify msg
                 : JSON.stringify(msg, undefined, 4)
             )
         );